stuskeer/Learning-Journal/Data Fundamentals/Data-Fundamentals-Notes.md

 **Best Practices for Semantic Validity**
 - Consistent use of vocabularies and ontologies ensures adherance to predefined items and definitions

+---

+# Introduction to Managing Data Projects and Products

+## Objectives
+- Explain how Agile principles and frameworks can foster adaptability and collaboration

+## Key Concepts

+- Agile vs Waterfall
+- limitations of the Waterfall model in the context of data engineering projects

+## Agile Methodology

+Values flexibility, iterative progress, and customer involvement
+Works well when creating innovative products when requirements are likely to evolve or market trends change rapidly.

+## Waterfall Methodology

+Traditional and linear approach
+Works well for projects with clear static requirements where changes are minimal

+### The Limitations of Waterfall

+- Difficulty accommodating change
+- Lengthy development cycles
+- Lack of stakeholder feedback
+- Challenges with data complexity

 - Enhances interoperability and semantic clarity of data
 - Enables effective communication and interpretation across different systems and stakeholders